 Genting Malaysia injecting US$150 million into US-based Empire Resorts

-Casino operator Genting Malaysia Bhd is injecting US$150 million cash into its U.S.-based unit Empire Resorts Inc for working capital and financing purposes, the company said .

-KUALA LUMPUR: Casino operator Genting Malaysia Bhd is injecting US$150 million cash into its U.S.-based unit Empire Resorts Inc for working capital and financing purposes, the company said .
+KUALA LUMPUR: Casino operator Genting Malaysia Bhd is injecting US$150 million cash into its US-based unit Empire Resorts for working capital and financing purposes, the company said.

 The casino, amusement park and resort group said it entered into a subscription agreement to subscribe for up to US$150 million of Series L preferred stock of Empire, an indirect wholly-owned subsidiary.